 - Prep your car.

 Now is the time to wash your car like you never did before.
 I mean it should be squeaky clean.
-Use the two-bucket method.
-Use a high-quality car wash shampoo.
+Use the two-bucket method and a high-quality car wash shampoo.
 Get rid of any stuck particles.
 Dry the car with a clean microfiber cloth.
 Make sure you are using a dry cloth.

 - Level the paint.